chensxb97/ferryServiceVRP/README.md

 python ga.py
 ```

-#### 3. Run scheduling system, which runs optimises the sets of routes for the following test case.
+#### 3. Run scheduling system, which optimises the sets of routes for the following test case.

 Dataset: SampleDataset/order.csv,